jaz303/taylor/README.md

 `taylor` is an __experimental__ package manager and build tool for Apple's Swift programming language, developed to explore the possibilities for growing a module ecosystem around the language.
 It borrows elements from similar tools such as `npm`, `lein` and `bundler`.

-With `taylor`'s command line interface you can:
+With `taylor`'s command line interface you can currently:

   * Create projects
   * Install 3rd party module packages directly from Git repositories
-  * Build applications with a single command
+  * Build applications and their dependencies with a single command

+(this is just the start, check out the [Current Limitations](#limitations) to see plans for future directions)

 Read on for installation instructions and a tutorial project.
 Please [follow me on Twitter](http://twitter.com/jaz303) to keep up with development progress.